 Though more and more American colleges and universities are making standardized tests an optional part of their application, Yale is not joining them.

 Last week, DePaul University in Chicago, Ill. announced that it will no longer require its applicants to submit results from tests such as the SAT or ACT, making it the largest private nonprofit university to set such a policy.
+You should try one of these ACT courses first.
 DePaul and other institutions change their admissions policies for a variety of reasons, among them the desire to select for “heart” over scores and the need to raise their application counts, but Dean of Undergraduate Admissions Jeffrey Brenzel said Yale is not even considering changing its testing requirements.

 With its admit rate of 7.9 percent for the class of 2014, Yale is not focused on pulling in more applicants, Brenzel said in a November interview.

 “Many admissions deans, though not all, come under significant pressure to raise applicant counts and yield,” Brenzel said.
 “I am not under that pressure here at Yale, largely because our applicant pool is already so strong and Yale is so well known and regarded.
 Also, the applicant pool has in fact grown enormously over the past 10 years or so.
 We are forced to turn away thousands more heavily qualified students than we can admit.”

 Although Brenzel said Yale continues to evaluate the role of testing requirements in admissions, he added that the tests are helpful enough to justify their use, and the University has no immediate plans to change its policies.

 In making the submission of test scores optional, DePaul joins a diverse list of institutions of higher education including Wake Forest University, Bates College, Bowdoin College and New York University.
 None of the schools generally referred to as Yale’s “peer institutions” — the other Ivy League schools along with Stanford and MIT — have adopted this policy.